Azure/azure-sphere-samples/Samples/AzureIoT/IoTHub.md

 1. Find the app_manifest.json file in your sample directory and open it.

 1. Update the **CmdArgs** field of the app_manifest.json file.
-   - To configure the sample to use the device provisioning service to connect to the IoT Hub, copy and paste the following line into the  **CmdArgs** field of the app_manifest.json file:
+   - To configure the sample to use the device provisioning service to connect to the Azure IoT Hub, copy and paste the following line into the  **CmdArgs** field of the app_manifest.json file:

-      `"--ConnectionType DPS"`
+      `"--ConnectionType", "DPS"`

    - In the Azure portal, on the summary screen at the top right of your device provisioning service, copy the ID Scope value and append it to the **CmdArgs** field of the app_manifest.json file as shown below:

-      `"--ScopeID <scoped_id>"`
+      `"--ScopeID", "<scope_id>"`

 	  - You can also find the ID Scope value in Visual Studio Cloud Explorer.
 Expand **IoT Hub Device Provisioning Services** under **Azure Sphere Product Services** in Cloud Explorer, then select your device provisioning service.
 Click the **Properties** tab in the lower pane of Cloud Explorer and look for ID Scope in the list of properties.